A solution of the generalised quantum Stein's lemma: The quantum solution

 In the classical case the argument continued with the application of the classical blurring map to $\rho_n$.
 We can try to replicate the same procedure here, constructing a quantum blurring map whose action is composed of the following three steps: \begin{enumerate}[(i)] \item append to the input state $\floor{\delta n}$ copies of $\rho$; \item apply a uniformly random permutation over the $n+\floor{\delta n}$ systems; \item discard $\floor{\delta n}$ systems, so as to go back to an $n$-copy system. \end{enumerate} We denote by $\widetilde{\rho}_n$ the state obtained by applying the above quantum blurring procedure to $\rho_n$.
-Since among the steps above only~(i) adds some resource to the input state, it is not difficult to prove that also $\widetilde{\rho}_n$ has a `small' max-relative entropy of resource, in the sense that $\widetilde{\rho}_n \leq 2^{n(\lambda + \delta')} \sigma'_n$, where $\delta'$ is a constant multiple of $\delta$, and $\sigma'_n$ is another free state (in general different from $\sigma_n$).
+Since among the steps above only~(i) adds some resource to the input state, it is not difficult to prove that also $\widetilde{\rho}_n$ has a max-relative entropy of resource bounded by $n\lambda$ up to a small correction, in the sense that $\widetilde{\rho}_n \leq 2^{n(\lambda + \delta')} \sigma'_n$, where $\delta'$ is a constant multiple of $\delta$, and $\sigma'_n$ is another free state (in general different from $\sigma_n$).